benmvp/slides/2020/reactglobal/perfect-lib.md

 </div>

 NOTES:
-- Whenever we're talking about non-end-user features
+- Whenever we're talking about non-end-user features like tooling
   * We need to ask ourselves what exactly is the benefit?
   * Does this even matter?
 - Because if it's **not** a feature for the end user